THUwangcy/ReChorus/data/README.md

 - `r_<relation>` is the relations between items, and its value is a list of items (can be empty []).
 Assume `item_id` is `i`, if `j` appears in `r_<relation>`, then `(i, relation, j)` holds in the knowledge graph.
 Note that the corresponding header here must start with "r_" to be distinguished from attributes.

 ![meta data format](../log/_static/format_meta.png)

-You can also implement a new reader class based on [BaseReader.py](https://github.com/THUwangcy/ReChorus/tree/master/src/helpers/BaseReader.py) and read data in your own style, as long as the basic information is included.
-Then assign your model with the new reader and begin to use new members of the reader when preparing batches in the model.